 - Contextual: Does the context of your experience subtly guide customer choice?

 - Emotional: Do customers have positive emotions and memories associated with your experience?

-C.H.O.I.C.E. lays out the components of effective experiences.
+C.H.O.I.C.E. lays out the components of effective, behavioral science-driven experiences.
 You can use this model to:

 - Structure your thinking: Are you being asked to create a new customer experience?
 There's no need to start from scratch.
 Use C.H.O.I.C.E. to help you understand what elements to consider, which questions to ask, and how to apply specific principles to create an effective experience.